pydantic/logfire/docs/guides/onboarding-checklist/index.md

   aspects of your application's performance and behavior.

 We'll walk you through the checklist step by step, introducing relevant features and concepts as we go.
-While the main focus of this guide is on getting data into Logfire so you can leverage it in the future, we'll also provide a introduction to the Logfire Web UI and show you how to interact with the data you're generating.
+While the main focus of this guide is on getting data into Logfire so you can leverage it in the future, we'll also provide an introduction to the Logfire Web UI and show you how to interact with the data you're generating.

 !!! note